Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Case study: Migrations of Elimäki

 \subsection{Case study results}

 This dataset enables us to quantify the departures from and arrivals to Elimäki across both time and space.
 For instance, it is possible to quantify annual departures (Mean = 135 departures $\pm 59$ s.d., Figure~\ref{fig:hist_elimaki}) and arrivals to the parish (Mean = 100 $\pm 41$ s.d., Figure~\ref{fig:hist_elimaki}).
 It is worth noting that there are no records of arrivals to Elimäki for the years 1914 and 1915.
 This is due to the year identification failing in few pages, and the records from these years are merged with records from 1916 and 1917.
+The mean number of departures and arrivals every year corresponds to an average of 3\% and 2\% of the population in Elimäki (based on a census record from 1875 giving a population of 5,305 inhabitants).
+These rates of migration are lower than those found in 19th century Finland using a genealogical dataset (14\% and 20\%, \citep{nitsch_sibling_2023, nitsch_sibship_2016}) and in other Western historical populations (16\% in historical Germany \citep{beise_intrafamilial_2008} and 36\% in historical Sweden \citep{clarke_ecological_1992}).
+The number of yearly departures and arrivals is stable through time, which is unexpected considering the development of the railway \citep{alvarez-palau_shaping_2020} and the general increase of migration in Finland and neighbouring countries throughout the period \citep{svalestuen_five_1977, clarke_ecological_1992}.

-Spatially, the initial overview of the destinations and the origins of migration shows that most movements were local (see Figure~\ref{fig:map_elimaki_pair} and Supplementary videos available on the project repository\footnote{\url{https://github.com/TurkuNLP/finnish-migration-data}} for a yearly overview).
+Spatially, the initial overview of the destinations and the origins of migration shows that most movements were local (see Figure~\ref{fig:map_elimaki_pair} and Supplementary videos available on the project repository\footnote{\url{https://github.com/TurkuNLP/finnish-migration-data}} for a yearly overview), in line with patterns highlighted in other studies in Finland \citep{nitsch_sibship_2016} or other European countries from the same period \citep{clarke_ecological_1992, beise_intrafamilial_2008}.

+Differences in patterns of migration between populations may arise from disparities in historical sources (e.g. using military records \citep{kesztenbaum_cooperation_2008} or immigration registries \citep{engman_migration_1978}), in the spatial scale considered (e.g. national vs local scale), or in inclusion/exclusion criteria (e.g. only including individuals with information across their entire life, \citep{nitsch_sibling_2023}).
+Therefore, interpreting differences in migration patterns between studies should be conducted with extreme caution.
+As this example contains information only from a single parish, the patterns described here are unlikely to be representative of the general migration patterns at the national scale.